Our Story

 The system was built for insurance companies.
 Not for patients.

 Existing platforms promise to solve this.
 Most don't.
 Insurance data is self-reported and months out of date.
-Doctors get charged steep fees for every patient referral — even when the insurance doesn't match, even for no-shows.
+Providers get charged steep fees for every patient referral — even when the insurance doesn't match, even for no-shows.
 So smaller, independent practices opt out, and the data stays broken.

 Meanwhile, patients pay the price — literally.
 Surprise bills.
 Cancelled appointments.
 Hours on hold.
 The quiet assumption that this is just how healthcare works.